 Objective 3.
-To manage common mental disorders in primary care settings, where possible, the Hospital Authority will the drug formulary, to improve patient's understanding and compliance.
+To manage common mental disorders in primary care settings, where possible, the Hospital Authority will

-- Identify resources for multi-disciplinary mental health specialist care teams to work out in the community, providing information, clinical support and advice to primary care teams in HA Family Medicine Specialist Clinics (FMSCs) and General Outpatient Clinics (GOPCs). - Extend clinical practice standards and agreed treatment guidelines to FMSCs and GOPCs, including renewing and expanding
+- i.
+Identify resources for multi-disciplinary mental health specialist care teams to work out in the community, providing information, clinical support and advice to primary care teams in HA Family Medicine Specialist Clinics (FMSCs) and General Outpatient Clinics (GOPCs). - ii.
+Extend clinical practice standards and agreed treatment guidelines to FMSCs and GOPCs, including renewing and expanding

-- iii.
-With the support of the relevant bodies, establish a framework for shared care between multi-disciplinary mental health specialist care teams, private psychiatrists and primary care clinicians to develop the capacity and capability of the private primary care sector to manage common mental disorders. - iv.
+- multi-disciplinary mental health specialist care teams, private psychiatrists and primary care clinicians to develop the capacity and capability of the private primary care sector to manage common mental disorders. - iv.
 With the support of multi-disciplinary mental health specialist care teams, develop the use in primary care settings of cognitive and other psychological therapies for some types of common mental disorders.